Chutia kingdom: Firearms

-The first specific mentions of extensive use of firearms in Ahom Buranjis are from the reign of Suhungmung; leading to some authors to suggest that the Ahoms acquired the art of using cannons from the Chutias, after the defeat of the Chutias by king Suhungmung.
+The first specific mentions of extensive use of firearms in Ahom Buranjis are from the reign of Suhungmung; leading some authors to suggest that the Ahoms acquired the art of using cannons from the Chutias, after the defeat of the Chutias by king Suhungmung.
 Others have suggested that whereas other powers in Assam and Northeast India acquired gunpowder technology from Burma or China, the Chutias may have acquired gunpowder technology from mainland India or Tibet as well, though the Tibetans are known to have used matchlocks only from the beginning of the seventeenth century, a century after the end of the Chutia kingdom.
 Some author speculate that the Ahom kingdom, who trace their roots to Tai people of Southeast Asia, may have received Chinese gunpowder technology from that region; and that it already had that technology before their confrontation with the Chutia royal house.
-Besides Ahoms, Kacharis are also known to have possessed firearms at that time.
+Besides the Chutias, Kacharis are also known to have possessed firearms at that time.
 There are occasional mentions of the Ahom state receiving firearms from the Kacharis at later periods.

-Nevertheless, it can be presumed that the Chutia's had the know-how and the materials required for its manufacture.
-When the Ahoms annexed Sadiya, they recovered hand-cannons called Hiloi as well as large cannons called Bor-top, Mithahulang being one of them.
+Nevertheless, it can be presumed that the Chutia's had the know-how and the materials required for their manufacture.
+When the Ahoms annexed Sadiya, they recovered hand-cannons called Hiloi as well as large cannons called Bor-top, Mithahulang being one of them.The Mithahulung was the finest of the firearms brought from the Chutias; its exterior was brass-coated and decorated with enamel work and gold inlay.
 As per Maniram Dewan, the Ahom king Suhungmung received around three thousand blacksmiths after defeating the Chutias.
 These people were settled in the Bosa (Doyang) and Ujoni regions and asked to build iron implements like knives, daggers, swords as well as guns and cannons.
 Most of the Hiloi-Khanikars (gunmakers) in the Ahom khels belonged to the Chutia community.
+There also existed a class of gunmen in the Ahom army called Sutiya-Hiloidari.